 Baroque home design is associated with opulence, grandeur and luxury.
 Intricately designed furniture, gilded accessories and sleek materials such as marble and granite are characteristic of this European-influenced style.
 Architecture, decor and furniture are all symmetrical and depictions of shells and garland are frequently used throughout the home.
 Irregular curves, elaborate scrolls, oversized moldings and twisted columns can be found on pieces such as sofas, dining chairs, tables and cabinets to create a sense of motion.
 Decorative marriage chests call cassini also incorporated many of these organic details.
 Candles and lanterns are frequently used light fixtures with this home style.
 Iron lanterns line the walls of hallways and candles flicker on wood, brass and pewter stands.

 Much like modern design, German-born Bauhaus style puts an emphasis on simplicity that is evoked through clean, sharp lines.
-Functionality is also a key element of this interior motif.
+Functionality, a key element of this interior motif, was incorporated in concert with an appreciation of biological science.
+This ecological design was a unification of art and science, with satisfying human needs as the focal point.
 For example, light fixtures are chosen based on their style as well as how they satisfy the function of a room (i.e. under-cabinet lighting for prep work in the kitchen).
 You’ll see a lot of simple, built-in light fixtures to continue with the sleekness of a room.
-Bauhaus furniture is equally as understated, and features smooth lines and a mix of organic materials such as leather, glass and wood.
+On the whole, Bauhaus furniture is incredibly flexible in its ability to adapt to the individual, their unique environment and needs.
+Many furnishings and lighting can be collapsed, folded or adjusted to the specialized requirements of each situation [Droste 2002].
+Bauhaus designs are understated and feature smooth lines with a mix of organic materials such as leather, glass and laminated wood.

 Prominent Bauhaus Designers